-The FinCEN Form 114 must be received by the IRS on or before June 30 of the year following the calendar year being reported.
+The FinCEN Form 114 must be received by the IRS on or before the (extended) due date of the return for the year being filed.
 The FinCEN is not filed with the taxpayer’s federal income tax return.
 It also should not be filed with the IRS.
 Instead, must be delivered electronically to the U.S. Treasury Department, and no extensions are granted.

 Some individuals who failed to timely file FBAR(s) may qualify for Streamlined Procedures to get back into compliance.
-In 2014, the IRS announced modified streamlined procedures for U.S.taxpayers to file amended or delinquent returns together with any international information returns.
+The IRS periodically announces modified streamlined procedures for U.S.taxpayers to file amended or delinquent returns together with any international information returns.
 Under the new procedures, qualified taxpayers generally must file delinquent returns for the past three years, delinquent FBAR(s) for the past six years, pay any federal tax and interest that is due, and comply with other requirements.

 Maximum Account Value

 The maximum value of an account is the greatest value in the account during the calendar year.

 Determine the maximum account value in the currency of the account; convert the maximum value for each account into United States dollars using the exchange rate on the last day of the calendar year.